stochastic-sisyphus/research/verification-reversal.md

 β̂_OLS = β + Cov(X_t, ε_t) / Var(X_t)

+*Note*: This scalar expression illustrates the mechanism.
+In the multivariate case, bias depends on which regressors are contaminated and the full correlation structure; the matrix form is omitted for clarity.

 ### 6.1 Endogeneity Share

 Define the model-generated component of key regressors as X_model,t and the total as X_total,t.